-Ardington House is a stately home in Oxfordshire which is available for events throughout the year.
+Ardington House is a stately home venue in Oxfordshire which is available for events throughout the year.
 The House is a listed Georgian manor set in formal gardens and parkland that includes a river with its own island.
 Built in 1720, the House has a rich history with many famous figures staying here over the centuries.
-Today, while still feeling like a family home, it is a stunning backdrop for weddings, corporate events, private parties and is a classic English setting for film location work.
+Today, while still feeling like a family home, it is a stunning location for weddings, corporate events, private parties and is a classic English setting for film location work.

 Ardington House is 75 minutes from central London, 45 minutes from London Heathrow airport and 25 minutes from Oxford and Newbury.
 Situated a few miles from the Ridgeway hills where King Alfred successfully fought back the Danes in 871 AD and the market town of Wantage where the King is famously rumoured to have burned the cakes, Ardington is a pretty village tucked away from sight but close to the major routes from London to the South West.